guidobouman/thesis/Documents/Thesis/Thesis.markdown

 A setup which, combined with the previous step of the interface taking over the processing layer, truly renders the current processing layer useless.

 ### Alternative input
 Keyboards and computer mouses have been a standard for a long time, but new more intuitive input methods are arising.
 The reason for this is that the current input methods aren't as natural as our everyday interactions with objects.
 The level of control in real life is so much more granular.
 A lot of improvements can still be made in the field of input methods.
-[Victor, 2011][#Victor:2011] Allowing the end user to have a more efficient connection with the interface.
+[Victor, 2011][#Victor:2011] Allowing the end user to have a more efficient or natural connection with the interface.

 #### Gesture based input
 Gesture based control seems to be a trend.
 Touch screens and the Apple touchpad allow for touch based gestures.
 Where devices like Kinect, Leap and Myo take a different approach.
-They track your movements and allow you to freely interact with an electronic device.
+They track your movements and allow you to freely interact with an electronic device in 3D space.
 Usually freeing you from your desk or at least replacing (partial) functionality of the mouse.
-[Natural gestures might be less error prone than manually inputting through a mouse click]
+Natural gestures could be faster and less error prone than through the use of a mouse click.

 The Kinect has a camera that tracks your whole body and it movements.
 It's still quite rough though.
 Large movements are needed to trigger an action.
 The LEAP takes a different approach, only tracking your hands in front of a device.
 By limiting the area, the movements can be tracked on a much more granular level.
 Precise finger gestures make the LEAP very usable for interaction with applications that require precise control rather than large gestures.
 The MYO takes this even a step further by removing the camera and tracking muscle tension on the lower arm.
 Which results in freeing the user from any location or direction based limitation.